-232. To start assessing whether the level of a building's energy efficiency could affect its market value, a linear regression model is used.
+240. To start assessing whether the level of a building's energy efficiency could affect its market value, a linear regression model is used.
 As the price per square meter of a building appears to be skewed (Figure 10), a semi-log model used.
 Empirical models as, e.g., in Reussens et al. (2022) or Taruttis et al. (2022), typically control for a building's characteristics in terms of (i) a broad location variable, (ii) the building's age, (iii) house type and (iv) living size.
 The following regression model is estimated:

-$$Y_i = \beta_0 + \beta_1 EPC_i + \beta_2 Age_i + \beta_3 CV_i + \varepsilon_i$$ (1)
+$$Y_i = \beta_0 + \beta_1 EPC_i + \beta_2 Age_i + \beta_3 CV_i + \varepsilon_i \tag{1}$$

-- 233. Y_i denotes the logarithmic advertised price per square meter (deflated) of the building in advertisement i, EPC_i describes the category of the building's energy performance certificate in advertisement i, ranging from A+ to H, as the main variable of interest.
+- 241. Y_i denotes the logarithmic advertised price per square meter (deflated) of the building in advertisement i, EPC_i describes the category of the building's energy performance certificate in advertisement i, ranging from A+ to H, as the main variable of interest.
 In a second model specification, the energy performance of the building is measured by its annual energy consumption per square meter of living area (kWh/sqm).
 Age_i denotes the age of the building in advertisement i defined as the difference between the building's advertisement year and the building's construction year.
-CV_i denotes the vector of hedonic control variables, comprising the building's number of rooms, and dummy variables for the building's advertisement. - 234.
+CV_i denotes the vector of hedonic control variables, comprising the building's number of rooms, and dummy variables for the building's location at municipality level as well as dummy variables for the year and month of the building's advertisement. - 242.
 As the sample for the analysis is already limited to comparable house types, a dedicated control variable on the house type is not necessary.
 Moreover, instead of measuring size in terms of the living area's size, the number of rooms in the building is used.
 Since the building's price per square meter is already scaled by the size of the living area, an inclusion of a variable for the living area's size would otherwise raise the scope for multicollinearity.